santiment/academy/src/docs/for-developers/metrics-exported-s3.md

 ## Overview

-Santiment exports metrics data to Amazon S3 in Parquet format, providing an efficient way to access large-scale time-series data.
+Santiment exports metrics data to Amazon S3 in [Parquet](https://parquet.apache.org/) format, providing an efficient way to access large-scale time-series data.
 This data can be queried directly from S3 using analytics tools or downloaded and stored locally.

 ## Data Structure

 The exported data is organized in a hierarchical directory structure:

 ```
-s3://santiment-metrics-stage/
+s3://santiment-metrics/
 ├── assets.parquet          # Asset metadata lookup table
 ├── metrics.parquet         # Metric metadata lookup table
 └── metrics/